isc-projects/stork/doc/dev/devel.rst

     $ rake run:agent

 Once all three processes are running, connect to http://localhost:8080 via a web browser.
-See :ref:`usage` for information on initial password creation or addition of new machines to the server.
+See Usage in Stork ARM for information on initial password creation or addition of new machines to the server.

 The ``run:agent`` runs the agent directly on the current operating